 Old U.S. treaties are published in (a) Treaties and Other International Agreements of the United States of America (better known as Bevans) which covers treaties enacted 1776-1949, (b) the Treaty Series (cited as "T.S.
 No."), which covers 1778-1945, (c) Senate Executive Documents (S. Exec.
 Doc.), which covers 1778-1980 and (d) Statutes at Large (Stat.), which covers 1778-1949.
 The Executive Agreement Series (E.A.S.
 No.) published treaties from 1922-1945.
 The U.S. was also partner to some treaties published in the League of Nations Treaty Series, which covers 1922-1945.
 Note: Bevans is available on HeinOnline.

 More recent U.S. treaties are published in United States Treaties and Other International Agreements (U.S.T.), a State Department publication which covers 1950 to about 15 years ago.
 The advance sheets to the U.S.T. are published by the State Department in a series called (T.I.A.S.), which should take you just about up to just a couple of months ago.
-UST is available to subscribers on HeinOnline, and TIAS is available until about two years again.
-TIAS is available online in the Westlaw USTREATIES database, starting in 1979.
+UST is available to subscribers on HeinOnline until about two years ago.
+TIAS is available free back to 1996 on the State Department's Texts of International Agreements to which the US is a Party (TIAS) page.
+TIA is also available through HeinOnline and Westlaw.
 (Cite Tip: If you have a T.I.A.S. cite for a treaty that should be in the U.S.T. by now, the "List of Documents" at the front of the bound volumes can help you find your treaty.)

 Recent U.S. treaties are also published in a periodical called International Legal Materials (I.L.M.), which covers 1962 to the present (available through Westlaw, as discussed above) and the United Nations Treaty Series (U.N.T.S.), which covers 1946 to the present.
-As noted above, UNTS treaties from 1946 to 1986 (in 1999) are available in the United Nations Treaty Collection, which includes most U.N. treaties since 1946.
-ILM is available to subscribers on on HeinOnline.
+As noted above, UNTS treaties from 1945 to present are available in the United Nations Treaty Collection.
+I.L.M. is available to subscribers on on HeinOnline.

 IF YOU DON'T HAVE THE APPROPRIATE TREATY SET available, or if the volume you need is missing, you can get copies of the treaty or treaties you need by calling the document delivery services of most U.S. law school libraries (e.g., NYU) or other libraries with international materials (e.g., the Los Angeles County Law Library or NYPL Premium Services).
 To order a treaty you will have to provide a citation.
 If you don't have a citation, see the section of this entry on Identifying U.S. Treaties and Citations, above.

-FOR MORE INFORMATION on these sources, related sources and other ways to get U.S. treaties, see the Los Angeles County Law Library's Guide to International Treaties and/or the "Treaties" section of a legal research treatise.
+FOR MORE INFORMATION on these sources, related sources and other ways to get U.S. treaties, see the George Washington University Law Library's A Guide To Treaty Research and/or the "Treaties" section of a legal research treatise.

 B. Researching U.S. Treaties and Citations